INTERVIEW: Dzmitry Lisichyk, a Belarusian fighting for Ukraine

 How often do get a chance to bath?

 In fact, I’ve just taken a shower.
-I had not had it for a week, as the stationery shower, one installed on the truck, was not around.
+I had not had it for a week, as the stationary shower, one installed on the truck, was not around.
 But it does not bother me at all.

 What are you missing there?